Learn something new every day

 More Info... by email

 A goat normally displays symptoms right away if there is a problem.
-Usually the first symptom is depression, and the goat will hang its head, lose its appetite or generally act miserable.
-If the goat has a virus or other kind of infection, it is important to isolate the goat from the rest of the herd so the infection doesn’t spread.
+Usually the first symptom is depression, and the animal will hang its head, lose its appetite or generally act miserable.
+If the goat has a virus or other kind of infection, it is important to isolate it from the rest of the herd so the infection doesn’t spread.

-If your goat doesn’t have bloat and you know it doesn’t have worms, but it is acting sad and looks swollen, it may have ingested bacteria from the soil and contracted blackleg.
-Blackleg is a potentially fatal disease that causes spongy swelling, fever and rapid breathing.
+If your goat doesn’t have bloat and you know it doesn’t have worms but it is acting sad and looks swollen, it may have ingested bacteria from the soil and contracted blackleg.
+Blackleg is a potentially fatal disease that causes spongy swelling, fever, and rapid breathing.
 Swelling generally is noticeable in the neck, back, shoulders and hips.
 It typically hits very quickly, and the only cure is antibiotics.
+These high-powered medications are usually available only from a licensed veterinarian.

 Goats also tend to be susceptible to coccidiosis, a parasitic disease causing diarrhea and dehydration.
-Coccidiosis and other goat diseases caused by parasites and viruses must be diagnosed and treated by a veterinarian unless you are very experienced in recognizing specific symptoms.
+Coccidiosis and other goat diseases caused by parasites and viruses must be diagnosed and treated by a veterinarian on account of how specific and nuanced the symptoms tend to be.
 Some forms, such as foot and mouth disease, are so serious that the goat must be put down.
+Sometimes catching the disease early enough can avoid this outcome, but not always.

 Another common, yet serious, goat disease is listeriosis.
 It is recognizable by the peculiar way one side of the goat’s face will become paralyzed, as if it had a stroke.
-A veterinarian should be called if symptom arise — if left untreated, the goat can die within 24 hours.
-It can carry this disease for years without any symptoms, and then suddenly display them.
-The goat will usually not survive, and the only thing you can do is keep the animal comfortable.
-It is contagious, however, and if you put the goat in a barn stall or other place, it should be completely sterilized before other goats have access to it.
+A veterinarian should be called if you ever notice this since, if left untreated, the goat can die within 24 hours.
+Goats can and often do carry this disease for years without any symptoms, and then suddenly display them.
+Listeriosis is contagious, which means that total isolation is usually the best course.
+If you put the animal in a shared barn stall or other communal place, it should be completely sterilized before other goats have access to it.

-A small farmer should rarely see goat diseases in their herd with proper care and prevention.
-Keeping water and hay clean, and pastures and barns clear of manure can help prevent the spread of infection.
-Checking goats daily for proper feeding and behavior can prevent most problems.
+Proper care and prevention are two of the best ways to keep diseases like these away from your goats.
+Keeping water and hay clean and making sure that pastures and barns are clear of manure can help prevent the spread of infection.
+Checking goats daily for proper feeding and behavior can prevent most problems, and taking precautions the moment illness is suspected can go a long way when it comes to saving lives.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!